 What are right to rent documents?

 Right to rent documents are documents that prove that you are in the UK legally and therefore have the right to rent a property in the UK.
 You are obliged to show a relevant document to your prospective landlord before your tenancy starts.
-The document, for example a passport or identity card, must show that you have the right to live in the UK under UK immigration law.
+The document must show that you have the right to live in the UK under UK immigration law.
 If you do not have the right to live in the UK then you do not have the right to rent in the UK.

 What must a landlord provide by law UK?